meganbloemsma/ai-on-the-edge/docs/azure-speech-learnings.md

-*Lessons learned from ASD 09/01/2025.*
+# Azure Speech container learnings

 Original POC (on the cloud) used Azure Speech to do language detection + speech-to-text.
-This was quick to setup and worked well but we noticed some latency in the translations, which was not ideal for our use case.
+This was [quick to setup](src/azure-speech-quickstart.py) and worked well but we noticed some latency in the translations, which was not ideal for our use case.

 So we tried [containerizing Azure Speech](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-container-howto) to see whether the latency would improve.